 - Carefully wipe out the bottom of the pot with a clean, damp cloth and add the diced onion, sauté until soft, about 7 to 9 minutes.
-Add a splash of water here and there to prevent burning, then add the finely minced garlic.
-Sauté over medium heat for 30 seconds.
+Add a splash of water here and there to prevent burning, then add the finely minced garlic and tomato paste, sauté over medium heat for 30 seconds.

-- Add the tomato paste, then all the remaining ingredients (including the mushrooms), except the cooked linguini.
+- Then all the remaining ingredients (including the mushrooms), except the cooked linguini.
 Simmer for 5 minutes to allow the flavors to marry.
 Taste test the flavor, add more seasoning, if needed.

 - Take some of the sauce and mix it with the cooked linguini.
 Then serve with additional sauce over top and your favorite toppings.